 Cyberculture and the near ubiquity of new and mobile media technologies have important cultural, social, and environmental consequences, from the increased regulation and enforcement of intellectual property rights to increased incarceration for network and digital crimes and the impact of technological obsolescence.

-Reaction is usually framed within a [moral panic]: the concerns over sexting, identity theft, online games addiction and media violence and so on.
+The most common reactions to cyberculture are framed within a [moral panic]: the concerns over sexting, identity theft, online games addiction and media violence and so on.

 Another concern of the cultural implications of both the materiality and immateriality of cyberculture is the ephemerality of the digital form, and the struggle to effectively preserve, collect, save and share.